-Possible cause: Stale ingredients

-Related terms: OLD CREAM/OLD MILK, Stale, STORAGE, UNCLEAN

-ONE SIDED

-Definition: Cheese that is reasonably developed with eyes on one side and under-developed on the other side.
+Possible causes: Paste too acidic or poorly knit due to inadequate press or curd being disturbed under the whey.
+Related terms: Dead eyes, dull eyes, irregular eyes.
+ONE SIDED Definition: Cheese that is reasonably developed with eyes on one side and under-developed on the other side.
 Reference point:

 Styles where it occurs: Swiss styles Defect: When a product appears visually imbalanced or one-sided, it is considered a defect.
-However, it is not as serious as some other eye defects Possible cause: High acid curd, improper knitting, poor pressing Synonym: UNEVEN Related terms: EYES, NESTY, STREUBLE, UNDERSET, UNIFORM OPEN Definition: Describes the visual appearance of a cheese, and has two meanings.
-1) Open structure in wax or rind, 2) Contains irregularly shaped mechanical openings.
+However, it is not as serious as some other eye defects Possible cause: High acid curd, improper knitting, poor pressing Synonym: UNEVEN Related terms: EYES, NESTY, STREUBLE, UNDERSET, UNIFORM OVERSET 35 CC) BY-NC-ND American Cheese Society Cheese and Dairy Product Lexicon and Glossary Definition: Excessive number of eyes present in the body of the cheese that leads to an overcrowding of eyes.
 Reference point: